laurentpayot/minidenticons/README.md

 identicon(username: string, saturation?: number|string, lightness?: number|string): string
 ```

 The `identicon` function will return a SVG string generated from its username string argument.
-The optional saturation and lightness arguments should be percentages, i.e numbers (or strings) between 0 and 100.
+The optional saturation and lightness arguments should be percentages; that is, numbers (or strings) between 0 and 100.

 ## Collisions